 Tips to Help You Get the Most out of Your Military Transfer Credit

-While it’s difficult to predict the exact number of credits a university will accept as transfer credit, or which educational requirements your military experience will help you to fulfill, there are steps that you can take to get as much value out of the process as possible.
-Below are three tips that can help.
+While it’s difficult to predict the exact number of credits a university will accept as transfer credit—or which educational requirements your military experience will help you to fulfill—there are steps that you can take to get as much value out of the process as possible.

-1. Try to pick a degree that is closely aligned with your Military Occupation Code (MOC).
+1. Pick a degree that is closely aligned with your Military Occupation Code (MOC).

-Choosing a college major or field of study can be a stressful endeavor, requiring you to consider multiple factors, including your personal interests and passions, career goals, and salary requirements.
-For active-duty members of the military and veterans, your declared major is important for another reason: It may influence how many credits you receive that can be used towards your degree.
+Choosing a college major can be a stressful endeavor, requiring you to consider your personal interests and passions, career goals, and salary requirements.
+For active-duty military and veterans, your declared major is important for another reason: It may influence how many credits can be used toward your degree.

 2. Consider all of your options.